pitt-miskov-zivanov-lab/VIOLIN/docs/tutorials.rst

 #. 'corroborate' - Kind and Match Score values for general corroboration (preference towards strong corroborations, weak corroborations, contradictions)
 #. 'corroborate subcategories' - general extension values with subcategories specified in Kind Score values

 as well as the same filtering options from :doc:`visualization`

-.. currentmodule:: violin_tutorial.use_violin_script
+.. currentmodule:: use_violin_script
 .. autofunction:: use_violin

 To run `use_violin_script.py` at the command line: ::

     python use_violin_script.py test_input/ModelA.csv test_input/RA2_reading.xlsx output extend 50%

 Tutorial 4: Alternative Input
 ------------------------------